rio-connect/rio-connect.github.io/index.md

 First, [install Meteor](https://www.meteor.com/install).

+Second, visit the Rio Connect application github page and download the sources as a zip file or make a fork of the repo either .
+However you do it, download a copy of the repo to your local computer.

-Second, cd into the rio-connect/app directory and install libraries with:
+Third, cd into the rio-connect/app directory and install libraries with:

 ```
 $ meteor npm install
 ```

-Third, run the system with:
+Fourth, run the system with:

 ```
 $ meteor npm run start